 Speaking of Alaska, the lack of daylight is a concern for most houseplants in the winter here.
 Mint, an incorrigible, invasive weed elsewhere, died in my kitchen because of the lack of light.
 But spider plants?
 Hell no. To say that they're shade-tolerant seems to me to be rather an understatement, and therefore a disservice to the plants.
 As long as they get more than about two minutes of vague, shady, North-facing light, they seem to do fine.

 If you're worried about pets eating plants (especially cats--they seem to be the most persistent chewers) spider plants aren't toxic to pets.
 It's never good for a pet to eat too much plant matter because it can upset their stomachs, but at least this plant won't kill your pet.
 I finally brought one home from work the other day and when I woke up the next morning, my cat was happily munching away at the leaves.
-The only reason I took it away from him was because I'd like to have this plant in my house for more than 24 hours before he chews it to oblivion it dies.
-(It's going to be hung up out of his reach soon.)
+The only reason I took it away from him was because I'd like to have this plant in my house for more than 24 hours before

 The biggest reason I recommend spider plants is because they're just so darn hard to kill.
 Seriously.
 I'm quite certain I've over-watered mine, but they just accept the extra water and keep going.
 When we have to leave the plants at work over breaks, such as Christmas, the spider plants are always the ones that look the best and healthiest, despite the lack of water and light.
 I hate to say it this way (ok, not really) but even my boss can keep alive the spider plant in her office.
 That's saying something.